-We donned our wetsuits and took the dinghy to the spot, which was easy to find as there were already a few dinghies dotting the surface with snorkellers in the water.
+We don our wetsuits and take the dinghy to the spot, which is easy to find as there are already a few dinghies dotting the surface with snorkellers in the water.

 Excited, I jumped in and tried to swim to the Manta Rays – impossible against the strong current.

-We decided to motor upstream of the Rays.
-Jumping back in, it wasn’t long before both rays gracefully glided by – incredible!
+Deciding to motor upstream of the Rays and jumping back in, it isn’t long before both rays gracefully glide by – incredible!

 Both came very close and are not scared at all.
-I’ve seen larger black Rays in the Whitsunday’s (Australia) but these were much smaller and of a greyish colour.
-Still, very beautiful and majestic; so humbling to be so close to these wild creatures and very memorable.
+I’ve seen larger black Rays in Australia’s Whitsunday’s although today’s are much smaller and of a greyish colour.
+Still, very beautiful and majestic – so humbling to be so close to these wild creatures and very memorable.

 After the snorkelling, we zipped back to Tehani-li.
 Skipper and crew had to free up the anchor as it became tangled in reef.

 Motor-sailed the 10NM to Yalobi Bay (Wayasewa Island) and anchored for the night.
-A gorgeous quiet bay and anchorage with a local village on shore; took a quick walk to stretch the legs before dinner, drinks, and settling in for the evening.
+A gorgeous quiet bay and anchorage with a local village on shore.
+A quick walk to stretch the legs before dinner, drinks, and settling in for the evening.